zdravkov/kendo-docs/getting-started/dataviz/sparkline/overview.md

         ]
     }

-Notice how the sparkline now displayes the maximum value for each year:
+Notice how the sparkline now displays the maximum value for each year:

 ![Sparkline with grouped date category axis](sparkline-category-date-axis-grouped.png)